-Figure 17.
-Deep Power-down (DP) Instruction Sequence
+Figure 18.
+Bulk Erase (BE) Instruction Sequence

 Deep Power-down (DP)

 Executing the Deep Power-down (DP) instruction is the only way to put the device in the lowest consumption mode (the Deep Power-down mode).
 It can also be used as an extra software protection mechanism, while the device is not in active use, since in this mode, the device ignores all Write, Program and Erase instructions.